 Flowcharts to visualize control flow or data flow of Camera Capture.
 If user tap on Camera button device camera will open and it will allow the user to take the picture.
 Once user captured with image it will send image to Vision Kit.
 Once all values are processed from the image then it will be deleted from local storage.
 Vision kit deploys OCR method for extracting the text or strings form the image.

 For the proper image capture should be taken in precise position and with good brightness and good resolution.
 If the image is of poor quality the app throws error and asks to re capture.

+Ensure following while taking camera capture

+Glare or brightness: The camera should be position is such a way that there is no light or brightness is reflecting on the MAKO monitor

+Capturing Angulation and Resection: Position the camera such a way that the camera view finder just covers 4 bones avoiding side images and external noise

+Capturing Gaps/ Laxities: Position the camera such a way that the camera view finder just covers the 4 values avoiding side images and external noise

+Capturing HKA: This needs to be entered manually

+Phone settings: The application always uses landscape mode for the proper view of the application.
+Whereas the camera capture uses portrait mode.
+The Knee balancer app guides user to use portrait mode if the phone is tilted landscape.
+Make sure the Auto Rotation feature is enabled in the settings.

+Note: The camera capture is 80-90 % accurate and may fail if any of the above conditions did not meet properly. in those condition retake the camera capture again or enter manually

 Core DataBase